christopherhurt/Pioned/README.md

 - [ ] Fix Wood on Water Deletion Bug

 **Jack**:
-- [ ] Objective completion rewards:
-    - [x] The Wanderer: permanent speed boost (visual: boots/indicator)
-    - [x] Mister worldwide: +0.n chance for extra wood
-    - [x] Social butterfly: Pet butterfly
-        - [ ] Make it a unique game object which follows player (instead of just drawing it)
-    - [x] Visual text for receiving rewards
-- [x] Consecutive objectives:
-    - [ ] Get fire for completing all objectives
 - [ ] Display chat messages above player who sent it (if visible)
 - [ ] Chat log (enter reveals previous messages, up to some limit)
-- [x] Objective Tracking (i.e., show stats about how much left to do until completing objective)

 **Chris**:

 ## Todo
 - [ ] Fix collision detection bug with low FPS
+- [ ] Make it a unique game object which follows player (instead of just drawing it)

 ## Ideas
 - [ ] Nighttime/daytime
 - [ ] Use cookies to save player state to prevent constant refresh for new character
+- [ ] Objectives/Rewards:
-- [ ] Objectives:
+    - [ ] Get fire ability for completing all objectives
     - [ ] Pyromaniac: burn bridges
     - [ ] Don't allow anyone to visit your home island
     - [ ] Give another player a flower